-Query goal: If the name of a routine parameter and the name of a column of a table that is used in the routine are the same, then it makes it more difficult to understand the code.
+Goal If the name of a routine parameter and the name of a column of a table that is used in the routine are the same, then it makes it more difficult to understand the code.

-Notes about the query: In case of table functions the output parameters are not considered because in case of table functions column names correspond to output parameters.
+Notes In case of table functions the output parameters are not considered because in case of table functions column names correspond to output parameters.
 The query uses the information_schema view routine_column_usage that was added to PostgreSQL 14.
 The view contains only information about routines that are written in SQL language and have the SQL-standard body.
 There could be multiple routines with the same name but with different parameters in the same schema (overloading).
 Thus, for the unique identification of the routine it is necessary to present also its parameters in addition to the schema name and routine name.
 Here is an example of a routine with such a problem:

 CREATE OR REPLACE FUNCTION public.f_delete_emp(empno IN Emp.empno%TYPE)